ruchirlives/concepter/README.md

 ## 🚫 .gitignore Reminder

 Ensure `.env`, `.pem`, and `credentials/` are listed in `.gitignore` so they aren't tracked by Git.
-Put your .pem into your HOME folder, the HOME specified in .env
 ---

 ## 🚀 Local Docker Run (Optional)